sdelahaies/flowizer/README.md

 ### Define a Workflow

-Workflows are defined using YAML configuration files.
+Workflows are defined using YAML configuration files to be found in the `config` folder.
 Each node specifies its type, upstream and downstream dependencies, and input/output parameters.
 Example `pdf2text_flow.yaml`:

 ```yaml
 name: pdf2text_flow